dynamiccreator/aliwa-server/README.md

 3.(optional) test it with curl: `curl --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getblockcount", "params":[] }' -H 'content-type: text/plain;' http://user:password@127.0.0.1:36657/` (adapt user and password ;) )

-4. Add a mariadb database with user and password
+4.Add a mariadb database with user and password

-5. Import aliwa_server.sql to the database
+5.Import aliwa_server.sql to the database

-6. Modify config.js (user,password etc.)
+6.Modify config.js (user,password etc.)

 9.`npm install` (in this folder)